milanaryal/milanaryal.github.io/_posts/2015/2015-03-22-promote-your-content-with-schema-org-structured-data-markup.md

 - **More is better, except for hidden text.** In general, the more content you mark up, the better.
 However, as a general rule, you should mark up only the content that is visible to people who visit the web page and not content in hidden div's or other hidden page elements.

 - **Expected types vs text.** When browsing the schema.org types, you will notice that many properties have "expected types".
-This means that the value of the property can itself be an embedded item (see section 1d: embedded items).
+This means that the value of the property can itself be an embedded item.
 But this is not a requirement --- it's fine to include just regular text or a URL.
 In addition, whenever an expected type is specified, it is also fine to embed an item that is a child type of the expected type.
 For example, if the expected type is Place, it's also OK to embed a LocalBusiness.

 - **Using the url property.** Some web pages are about a specific item.
 For example, you may have a web page about a single person, which you could mark up using the Person item type.
 Other pages have a collection of items described on them.
 For example, your company site could have a page listing employees, with a link to a profile page for each person.
 For pages like this with a collection of items, you should mark up each item separately (in this case as a series of Persons) and add the url property to the link to the corresponding page for each item, like this: